 If you decide to discontinue use of UiPath accounts, we recommend that you keep a few for the following cases:

-- Reverting to the invitation-based model: To revert to the invitation-based model, a UiPath user account with the organization administrator role is required.
+- Managing Authentication Settings in Automation Cloud: To revert to the invitation-based model or update the Azure AD application secret, a UiPath user account with the organization administrator role is required.
 The Authentication Settings options are not active otherwise.

 - API Access: If you have processes in place that rely on the information obtained by clicking API Access (Admin > Tenants page) to make API calls to a service, you need a UiPath account because the button is not available when logged in with an Azure AD account.